Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 ## Simulating transcriptional regulation with a reaction-diffusion model

-Theodosius Dobzhansky famously wrote that "nothing in biology makes sense except in the light of evolution."[^Dob] In the spirit of this quotation, there must be some evolutionary reason for the presence of the large number of negatively autoregulating *E. coli* transcription factors that we identified in the [previous lesson](autoregulation).
+Theodosius Dobzhansky famously wrote that "nothing in biology makes sense except in the light of evolution."[^Dob] In the spirit of this quotation, some evolutionary reason must explain the presence of the large number of negatively autoregulating *E. coli* transcription factors that we identified in the [previous lesson](autoregulation).
 Our goal is to use biological modeling to establish this justification.

 We will simulate a "race" to the **steady state**, or **equilibrium**, concentration of a transcription factor *Y* in two cells, shown in the figure below.
 In the first cell, a transcription factor *X* activates *Y*; in the second cell, *Y* also negatively autoregulates.
 Our premise is that the cell that reaches the steady state faster can respond more quickly to its environment and is therefore more fit for survival.